Yan Lift: 1965–1985

-1985–95
+1985–1995

 Lift Engineering entered a new market of high-speed detachable chairlifts in the 1980s.
 Whereas other ski lift firms spent as much as four years developing these lifts, Yan installed its first after only one year of research and development, at June Mountain in California.

 By the late 1980s, Lift Engineering was one of the largest suppliers of ski lifts based in North America.

 Lift Engineering also was an important player in the funitel market in the late 1980s.
 The quad mono cable, or QMC, was invented by Kunczynski (US Patent 4,848,241).
 The lift consisted of four separate loops of cable, strung between the upper and lower stations.
 Two cables were run in the uphill direction, and two were run in the downhill direction.
 The cabins would be mounted between the cables.
 But, because the cables were looped, once the cabins reached the upper station, the cables would loop back downhill not carrying a load.
 Only one of these lifts was ever built, and first opened to the public in 1988 at June Mountain.
 The owners allegedly had difficulty getting the cables to run in synchronicity.
 The lift also developed the same grip problems that occurred on the Yan high-speed quads, and ceased operation in 1996.

 Controversies and accidents

 Despite questions about safety, Yan managed to sell a total of 31 high-speed quads in the United States and Canada.
 Many of the lifts have since been retrofitted by companies such as Poma and Doppelmayr.
 A controversial figure, Yanek Kunczynksi was a Polish immigrant and figurehead of the company.
 He brought experience from French chair lift making company, Poma to his American company: Lift Engineering.
 He was known for taking away what he deemed as unnecessary parts and substituting certain equipment for others, examples of this include replacing aluminum towers for steel ones and swapping rubber rings for steel coils.
-Many blame him for the accidents, though he claims that bad maintenance are the culprits for the lift failures.
+Many blame him for the accidents, though he claims that bad maintenance was the culprits for the lift failures.

 Yan high speed lifts were notorious for their grip slippage and sometimes required hours of running in the morning to realign the chairs following slippage over night.
 This led to nicknames such as "Yankee Slipper" a play on the lifts actual name "Yankee Clipper" now known as the Grand Summit Express at Mount Snow, Vermont.